networkandcode/networkandcode.github.io/_posts/owaspjuiceshop/2021-08-07-owasp-juice-shop-npm-audit.md

 # Fix

-In certain cases, its possible to give an automatic fix using npm with `npm audit fix` command fix vulnerabilities.
+In certain cases, its possible to give an automatic fix using npm with `npm audit fix` command.
 Its not possible always though as in our case, we can simulate this with the --dry-run flag to foresee what really happens.
 ```
 networkandcode@ubuntu20:~/juice-shop$ npm audit fix --dry-run
 npm WARN optional SKIPPING OPTIONAL DEPENDENCY: fsevents@^2.1.2 (node_modules/jest-haste-map/node_modules/fsevents):